PennDOT’s License Plate Reissue Program: Ensuring Legibility and Compliance

 Historical Evolution of License Plates in PA

 License plates have gone through many changes since they were first introduced by PennDOT in 1906.
 For those of us old enough to remember, we had the old blue with gold character “Keystone State” plates from 1991 until 1999 followed by the current styled white plates with blue and gold outline.
-Initially the plates were tagged with “www.state.pa.us” and were finally revised in 2004 to reflect the current tag “visitPA.com”.
+Initially, the plates were tagged with “www.state.pa.us” and were finally revised in 2004 to reflect the current tag “visitPA.com”.

 Historically, PA has introduced a new plate style every 5-10 years to keep current with changes in culture, tastes, and events.
 Remember the “Bicentennial State” blue and gold plates from 1971-1977?
 Those changes also served to ensure a regular program of plate replacement to keep the inventory of active plates in good condition and suitable for legible display.